Redirect Map Bloated to Thousands of Lines, Slowing Builds

 1. Every slug rename added a forward rule, never a backward one

-2. Bulk taxonomy rework dumped hundreds of rules in one PR
+2. A bulk taxonomy rework dumped hundreds of rules in one PR

 You renamed /category/ai-tools/ to /ai-applications/.
 The PR added 400 redirects covering every child URL.
-None of those rules were collapsed into a wildcard.
+None of them were collapsed into a wildcard.

 How to spot it: grep -c "^/category/ai-tools" _redirects.
-If the count is in the hundreds and every line maps to a sibling under /ai-applications/, a wildcard would replace them.
+If the count is in the hundreds and every line maps to a sibling under /ai-applications/, one wildcard replaces them all.

 3. Redirects for URLs Google has already forgotten

-You added a redirect in 2023 for a URL that got 12 visits total and hasn’t been crawled in 18 months.
+You added a redirect in 2023 for a URL that got 12 visits total and has not been crawled in 18 months.
 The rule still ships on every deploy.

-How to spot it: Cross-reference redirect source paths with the last 12 months of Search Console + analytics.
+How to spot it: cross-reference redirect source paths with the last 12 months of Search Console plus analytics.
 Sources with zero impressions and zero clicks are dead weight.

-Each of /foo, /foo/, http://, https://, www., non-www. got its own redirect line per page.
-That’s 6x rules per URL that should be one host-level rule.
+Each of /foo, /foo/, http://, https://, www., and non-www. got its own redirect line per page.
+That is up to 6x rules per URL that should be a single host-level rule.

-How to spot it: Same destination appearing 4-6 times with only host/slash differences in the source.
+How to spot it: the same destination appears 4-6 times with only host or slash differences in the source.

 5. Imported legacy redirects from a CMS migration nobody owns